vsspt/jaxb-ri-xjc/README.md

 - Generates ... "implements Serializable" in all classes,
 - Activate the plugin using -XvsSerializable-switch.

-Setter
-- Generates Setter methods for fields defined with (maxOccurs="unbounded", as XJC does not create them by default),
+Date replacement
+- Replaces javax.xml.datatype.XMLGregorianCalendar by java.util.Date,
+- Activate the plugin using -XvsDate,

+Unbounded as Set
+- Replaces java.util.List by java.util.Set on fields defined with maxOccurs="unbounded"
-- Activate the plugin using -XvsSetter,
+- Activate the plugin using -XvsHashset,
-- Uses Guava ImmutableList.copyOf(x) for a safe copy.
+- Uses Guava ImmutableSet.copyOf(x) for a safe copy.

 Current limitations
 ===========